Travel in South America

 What happens if my flight is delayed or there is any other disruption to my trip?
 Like anywhere, there can be unexpected delays in South America.
 In case of any delay or change to your program, we will re-arrange your activities to the best or our ability to ensure you still have a wonderful trip.
 The benefit of traveling in a private, customized tour is that it is much easier to accommodate any small changes to plans.

-Do I need a visa for South America?
-Sometimes.
-It depends what countries you visit and your nationality.
-Many nationalities do not need to apply for visas ahead of time to visit Peru, Ecuador, Chile and Argentina, for example.
-The big exception is Brazil.
-Citizens of the USA, Canada, Australia and New Zealand do need a visa to enter Brazil.
-The visa must be obtained before travel either at a Brazilian Consulate or Embassy in your home country or online, if that service is available.
-This is required even if you plan to visit the Brazilian side of Iguazu Falls just for one day.
-To visit Bolivia, citizens of the USA must also get a visa ahead of time, or pay the approx. $160 USD upon arrival in the country.
-Always keep in mind this information is ever changing, depending on the changing relationships between countries.
-Check with your travel authorities to verify, such as: https://www.state.gov/travel/.
+Do I need a visa for South America? n many cases, no. Of course it depends on your nationality and which countries you plan to visit.
+Many nationalities do not need to apply for visas ahead of time to visit Peru, Ecuador, Chile or Argentina, for example.
+And due to recent change, citizens of the USA, Canada, Australia and New Zealand no longer require a visa to enter Brazil.
+Bolivia has also forgone their visa requirement for US citizens.
+Always keep in mind this information is ever changing, depending on the changing relationships between respective countries and political circumstances.
+Ask ISA during your travel enquiry and more importantly, check with your travel authorities to verify, such as: https://www.state.gov/travel/.
 For assistance with Passports and Visas see Fastport Passport.

 Ideal South America Tours